McFaddenJC/node-api/README.md

-## Installing and Running this API
+## Installing and running this api

 Using yum repository manager: